Squatters right to leg power

 Downhill skiers do it, too.
 Most track and field athletes consider it an essential part of their supplemental training.
 Even soccer and hockey players rely on it.

 It's squatting, the performance of knee bends while holding a weight on the shoulders.
-Squatting is one of the most important parts of Olympic weight lifting and power lifting training programs, and many coaches in a variety of sports believe that squatting is the supreme way to build strength in the upper parts of the legs.
+Squatting is one of the most important parts of Olympic weightlifting and powerlifting training programs, and many coaches in a variety of sports believe that squatting is the supreme way to build strength in the upper parts of the legs.
 In a way, all of this fuss about squatting is pretty strange, since almost nothing has been known about the forces passing through the hip and knee joints during squatting exercise, nor has much been known about the exact activities of the "quads" and hamstrings during squats.

-In addition, although squatting is a fairly safe activity, there have been some reports of serious knee injuries during squatting workouts.
+Also, although squatting is a fairly safe activity, there have been some reports of serious knee injuries during squatting workouts.
 Since the actual forces on the joints and leg muscles haven't been known, the value of squatting, as part of the rehabilitation process for injured athletes has been unclear.

 Each squatting exertion was a "high bar" squat, with the weight bar centred across the shoulders just below the seventh cervical vertebra (the first knob one feels when passing the hand down the back surface of the neck).
 For every squat, the actual weight used was 65% of an athlete's one repetition maximum.